cosmos72/schemesh/doc/recent_changes.md

 ### git main branch

-* add prompt0 and functions to customize it
+* add prompt0 and functions to customize it.
+It can also be used as right prompt.

 ### release v1.0.0, 2026-03-15